ozgun/ozgun.github.io/_posts/2008-10-19-naming-conventions-in-Ruby.md

 end
 {% endhighlight %}

+### Method Names and Method Parameters

-### Method names and parameters
+In Ruby, method names and parameters should start with a lowercase letter.

-In Ruby, method names and parameters should start with smallcase letter.
-If method name or parameters has includes than one words, you should separate them using underscores.
+If a method name or parameter includes more than one word, you should separate the words using underscores.

 {% highlight ruby %}